Super Metroid: Accolades

 Super Metroid received several awards and honors.
 Electronic Gaming Monthly named Super Metroid a Game of the Month for May 1994, gave it an Editors' Choice award, awarded it as the Best Action Game of 1994, and named it the best game of all time in 2003.
 IGN ranked Super Metroid 3rd (2003), 10th (2005) and 7th (2007) in its top 100 games of all time lists.
 Likewise, IGN readers ranked the game 11th in its top 99 games of all-time list in 2005, and 4th in its top 100 games in 2006.
-Richard George of IGN also ranked Super Metroid 3rd in its top 100 SNES games, crediting its "flawless action, impeccable level design, out-of-this-world atmosphere, a totally badass heroine and an enormous overworld to explore."
+Richard George of IGN also ranked Super Metroid 3rd in its top 100 SNES games, crediting its "flawless action, impeccable level design, out-of-this-world atmosphere, a totally badass heroine and an enormous overworld to explore".
 GamesRadar named Super Metroid the best SNES game of all time, while Nintendo Power named it the best game in the Metroid series, beating out Metroid Prime and Metroid: Zero Mission.
 GamePro listed Super Metroid as one of the fifteen must-play retro games on the Wii.
 Game Informer placed the game 29th on their top 100 games of all time in 2001.
-In 2018, Complex listed the game 3rd on their "The Best Super Nintendo Games of All Time."
+In 2018, Complex listed the game 3rd on their "The Best Super Nintendo Games of All Time".
 They opined that Super Metroid is "tour de force from Nintendo" and described the gameplay as perfect.
-In 1995, Total! rated the game 17th on its "Top 100 SNES Games."
-In 1995, Flux magazine listed Super Metroid 62nd in their Top 100 Video Games.
+In 1995, Total! rated the game 17th on its "Top 100 SNES Games" list.
+In 1995, Flux listed Super Metroid 62nd in their "Top 100 Video Games" list.
 They praised the game for its challenging gameplay and haunting atmosphere, although they felt that it is too similar to its predecessor.